utsabhaldar/PRIVACY-POLICY/privacy_policy.md

 4. Contact Us

-If you have any questions or concerns regarding this CHESS CLOCK Privacy Policy, please contact us by emailing us at utsabhaldar88888@gmail.com.
+If you have any questions or concerns regarding this this app's Privacy Policy, please contact us by emailing us at utsabhaldar88888@gmail.com.